 Nesting birds are protected pursuant to the Migratory Bird Treaty Act and California Fish and Game Code (Sections 3503, 3503.3, 3511, and 3513 of the California Fish and Game Code prohibit the take, possession, or destruction of birds, their nests or eggs).
 If construction occurs between February 1st and August 31st, a pre-construction clearance survey for nesting birds should be conducted within three (3) days of the start of any vegetation removal or ground disturbing activities to ensure that no nesting birds will be disturbed during construction.
 The biologist conducting the clearance survey should document a negative survey with a brief letter report indicating that no impacts to active avian nests will occur.
-If an active avian nest is discovered during the pre-construction clearance survey, construction activities should be expanded to 500 feet.
+If an active avian nest is discovered during the pre-construction clearance survey, construction activities should stay outside of a 300-foot buffer around the active nest.
+For listed and raptor species, this buffer should be expanded to 500 feet.
 A biological monitor should be present to delineate the boundaries of the buffer area and monitor the active nest to ensure that nesting behavior is not adversely affected by construction activities.
 Once the young have fledged and left the nest, or the nest otherwise becomes inactive under natural conditions, construction activities within the buffer area can occur.

-The project is not listed as a planned "Covered Activity" under the MSHCP, but is still considered to be a current Covered Activity under 7.1, Covered Activities Outside Criteria Ara and PQP Lands, of the MSHCP.
+The project is not listed as a planned "Covered Activity" under the MSHCP, but is still considered to be a current Covered Activity under 7.1, Covered Activities Outside Criteria Area and PQP Lands, of the MSHCP.
 Pursuant to this section, public and private development, including the construction of buildings, structures, infrastructure and all alterations of the land, that are carried out by Permittees that are outside of Criteria Areas are permitted under the MSHCP, subject to consistency with MSHCP policies.
 With completion of recommendations provided in this report and payment of the MSHCP Local Development Mitigation Fee, and Stephen's kangaroo rat mitigation fee, development of the project site is fully consistent with the MSHCP.